sarthou/ar_track_alvar/README.md

 - Package maintained by Guillaume Sarthou
 - gsarthou@laas.fr

 This repository is a fork from sniekum/ar_track_alvar.
-This repository offers two nodes to easily create tags.
+This repository offers two nodes to easily create tags and a new launcher using dynamic referencing to name tags.
-This readme will only show how to use the new nodes, for more information on ar_track_alvar, see http://www.ros.org/wiki/ar_track_alvar.
+This readme will only show how to use the new features, for more information on ar_track_alvar, see http://www.ros.org/wiki/ar_track_alvar.

 ## Tags preamble